Getting Started at BC

 If a student is pursuing a credential/degree and has old credits that can be substituted for the course requirement, or does not need the credit for a particular class to achieve their academic goals.

-Example: A student has been working in the field as a programmer and learned C# on their own.
+Example: A student has been working as a programmer and learned C# on their own.
 They already have the knowledge of DEV 110 course, and would like entry into DEV 120 (which requires DEV 110 as a prerequisite).
 They are “cherry-picking” courses for continuing education and are not pursuing a credential/degree which requires DEV 110 to graduate.
 This student would take the waiver exam.

-To review study guides and schedule an exam please contact the program manager.
+To review study guides and schedule an exam please contact the Program Manager.

-Associate (AAS-T) Degree Program Questions
+Associate of Applied Science-Transfer (AAS-T) Degree Program Questions

 Students can start on the AAS-T program any quarter (fall, winter, spring or summer) after the general admission process is complete.
 Since it can take 7-10 days for applications to process, students should review submission deadlines on the academic calendar.